aknabi/smalltalkje/README.md

 # ESP32-smalltalk
 Little Smalltalk for ESP32 with SSD1306 OLED and M5StickC support

 This is a very early project.
-Right now builds in PlatformIO and runs.
+Right now builds in VisualStudio Code wiht PlatformIO plugin the and runs (on the Mac at least).

 Publishing so that folks can take a look.